 Teen Breast Reduction Surgery: Why has it risen dramatically in recent years?

 Statistics clearly show that a much greater number of teenagers than ever before are choosing to have Breast Reduction plastic surgery.
-The best statistics reporting for cosmetic and plastic surgeries tends to be in the USA, where there has been a 157% rise in demand for Breast Reduction Procedures.
+The best statistics reporting for cosmetic and plastic surgeries tend to be in the USA, where there has been a 157% rise in demand for Breast Reduction Procedures.
 This phenomenon is mirrored in Australia, where we see notable increases in teenage patients who want to reduce the size of overly large, heavy breasts.

 The increase in Teen Breast Reduction Surgery requests is mirrored in many other countries across the world.